-Dr. Juhasz’s first book, AIDS TV: Identity, Community and Alternative Video (Duke University Press, 1996) is about the contributions of low-end video production to political organizing and individual and community growth.
+Dr. Juhasz’s first book, AIDS TV: Identity, Community and Alternative Video (Duke University Press, 1996) considers the contributions of low-end video production to political organizing and individual and community growth.

-Her innovative "video-book," Learning from YouTube, was published in 2011 by MIT Press.
-Her earlier digital effort is Media Praxis: A Radical Web-Site Integrating Theory, Practice and Politics.
-She blogs on this and other projects at www.aljean.wordpress.com.
+An earlier large-scale digital effort is Media Praxis: A Radical Web-Site Integrating Theory, Practice and Politics.

 … View more Projects by Dr. Juhasz …